lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

     1 directory, 5 files

-At this point, the only directory in build directory that pertaining to the specific target that was specified to be built.
+At this point, the only directory in the ``build`` directory is that pertaining to the specific target that was specified to be built.
 In this case, that is ``tutorial_01_geometry``.

 The ``tutorial_01_geomtry/`` directory should contain the following files: